leon-ai/docs.getleon.ai/docs/glossary.md

 The synchronizer allows you to synchronize your content via different methods (Google Drive, on your current device, etc.) restricted by the requested [module](/glossary.md#modules)'s offerings.

-You can [configure](/configuration.md#synchronizer) your favorite method for each module supports this feature.
+You can [configure](/configuration.md#synchronizer) your favorite method for each module that supports this feature.

 > Attachment: [server/src/core/synchronizer.js](https://github.com/leon-ai/leon/blob/develop/server/src/core/synchronizer.js) *Leon's synchronizer*.